Seven Iron Brothers: Merritt Mining and Railroad Companies

 Leonidas was initially joined by his brother Alfred and later by five other family members, as they sought investors.
 They discovered iron in 1891, after building trails into the mountains and hiring villagers to drill into the troughs.
 The brothers reinvested their earnings.
 As soon as the iron was discovered, geologists explored the mountains.
 One mining expert scorned the Mountain Iron Mine, making it difficult to obtain outside investors.
 In 1891 the family incorporated the Duluth, Missabe and Northern Railway Company to build a 70-mile-long railroad.
-The Merritt's raised $400,000 that they advanced to the railroad company in exchange for bonds.
+The Merritts raised $400,000 which they advanced to the railroad company in exchange for bonds.

 Economics

 The Seven Iron Brothers owned the largest iron mine in the world during the 1890s.
 Their success attracted the attention of other wealthy Americans, such as Rockefeller, who was expanding into the iron ore business at that time.
 The Merritt Brothers put their company stock up as collateral to borrow money from Rockefeller to fund the railroad.
 In the span of several months, the Merritt Brothers lost their personal wealth and interest in both their mining and railroad corporations.
 In a series of financial transactions, Rockefeller came to own both the Mountain Iron Mine and the Railroad, leaving the Merritt Brothers financially ruined.
-Rockefeller's move attracted the attention of Andrew Carnegie and through consolidations, the world’s first billion-dollar cooperation, the United States Steel Corporation, would be founded.
+Rockefeller's move attracted the attention of Andrew Carnegie and through consolidations, the world's first billion-dollar cooperation, the United States Steel Corporation, would be founded.